ricardoyanez/grazing/README.md

 `GRAZ_DIR` defines the path to the directory where the data files are located, for example, `$HOME/grazing/` (user) or `/usr/local/share/grazing/` (system-wide).

-These changes to GRAZING are distributed as a patches.
+These changes to GRAZING are distributed as patches.

 ## NAG Routine Calls by GRAZING